XZou0803/Tableau-Visualizations-Individual-Project/README.md

 ### 2. The Top 10 Areas with Significate Changes

-We already know that this program has a positive influence on reducing speed violation, the next step is to find the impact on different areas to see how can we improve this program.
+We already know that this program has a positive impact on reducing speed violation, the next step is to find the impact on different areas to see how can we improve this program.

 Firstly, I draw a graph to show the top 10 address and Camera ID with the most number of violations: